Nobodyknows: History

-In 2011, member Nori da Funky Shibire-sasu started balancing his work at Nobodyknows with a career in professional wrestling.
+In 2011, member Nori da Funky Shibiresath started balancing his work at Nobodyknows with a career in professional wrestling.
 He wrestled occasionally and as a freelancer, mainly competing in Dramatic Dream Team and Ice Ribbon, though he became a usual member of Pro Wrestling Heat Up in 2017.
 His tenure there would be successful, winning the Shakunetsuo Battle League 2017 and taking the Heat Up Universal Championship from founder Kazuhiro Tamura.
 However, after losing the title to Daisuke Kanehira, he retired from professional wrestling in October 2018.